jzbor/raw-to-jpg/README.md

 - Recursively walk through folders, convert and maintain folder structure
 - Copy files that are no raw images
 - Detect existing files and ignore them
+- Archive mode: Recursively copy only CR2-files into archive

 ## Instructions